google/exposure-notifications-server/docs/server_deployment_options.md

 ### Data and compute hosted on premises

+You can host all components of the Exposure Notification Server on-premises.

 ![A diagram of the Exposure Notification Server deployed on-premises](images/on_prem.png "Exposure Notification Server on-premises deployment")

-This deployment allows you to have complete control of all components in and deploy them in any location by using an on-premises Google Kubernetes Engine cluster.
-However, this deployment will require you to configure and maintain the underlying infrastructure, and ensure it is able to meet usage demands.
+Deploying compute and data components on-premises allows you to have complete control of all components and deploy them in any location by using an on-premises Google Kubernetes Engine cluster.
+However, an on-premises deployment will require you to configure and maintain the underlying infrastructure, and ensure it is able to meet usage demands.

 When the Exposure Notification Server is deployed on-premises, we recommend you deploy audit and access logging to the data and API endpoints.
 This is